 Barbara Kolo was born and educated in New York.
 She received her Bachelor of Fine Arts from SVA.
 She moved to Paris, France in 2000 and worked in La Bastille, which allowed her to participate in “Genie de la Bastille,” which is a similar to the Venice Art Walk in California.
 Her paintings were part of group exhibitions in France including one at the Palais des Art in Marseilles.
 Barbara’s paintings are abstractions of nature.
 She is influenced by colors, light and movement through dots and drips of paint that form her images.

-Raul de La Torre was born in Barcelona, Spain and attended the Massana Art School.
+Raul de La Torre was born in Barcelona, Catalunya and attended the Massana Art School.
 His art have been shown in galleries of Europe and United States.
 His works in the last four years cover numerous themes by different materials, textures and techniques.
 Through these experimentations, he has pursued his portrayal of different aspects he encountered in different locations.
 He recognizes the unique aspects of different urban life styles and social existence and to mold those unique urban chaos in reduced physical spaces of his own.

 *ARTSPACE WAREHOUSE - Artist Talk and reception, Saturday, June 16th 4-6 pm

 Raul de la Torre and Hilary Bond.
 ArtTalk 5pm

 Special opening hours at Artspace Warehouse 11 am-7pm

 7354 Beverly Blvd, Los Angeles 90036